hypatia-of-sva/chip32/spec.md

 Chip32 is a 32-bit Computer in the following senses:

-	a) all registers are 32-bit, being usable for either 32-bit integer (signed and unsigned) or 32-bit IEEE floating point numbers (binary32), or for pointers.
+1. all registers are 32-bit, being usable for either 32-bit integer (signed and unsigned) or 32-bit IEEE floating point numbers (binary32), or for pointers.
-	b) pointers are 32-bit, that is, there are 2^32 = 4 billion addresses
+2. pointers are 32-bit, that is, there are 2^32 = 4 billion addresses
-	c) data cells are 32-bit, that is, behind each address lie 4 bytes, so that the whole address space represents 4bytesx4billion= 16 GB.
+3. data cells are 32-bit, that is, behind each address lie 4 bytes, so that the whole address space represents 4bytesx4billion= 16 GB.
-	d) all current instructions are a single cell, i.e. 32 bits long
+4. all current instructions are a single cell, i.e. 32 bits long

 There are 255 general-purpose registers with ids 0 to 254, and the program counter (PC) with id 255.
 This means any register is represented by a single byte.